 Inside Brightspot’s accessibility audit process

-• Code issues: missing ARIA labels, non-semantic HTML, lack of keyboard focus states
+- Code issues: missing ARIA labels, non-semantic HTML, lack of keyboard focus states

-• Publishing issues: absent alt text, unclear link descriptions, content hierarchy inconsistencies
+- Publishing issues: absent alt text, unclear link descriptions, content hierarchy inconsistencies

-• Design issues: poor contrast ratios, non-intuitive navigation, inaccessible color choices
+- Design issues: poor contrast ratios, non-intuitive navigation, inaccessible color choices

-One success story came from one of Brightspot’s customers in the pharmaceutical and life-sciences sector, which operates dozens of websites for countries throughout Europe.
+One success story came from one of Brightspot’s customers in the pharmaceutical and life-sciences sector, which operates many websites for countries throughout Europe.
 Through close collaboration between product, QA and engineering teams, Brightspot reduced the number of serious accessibility violations on a single page from 46 to zero.
 The improvements were validated through screen reader testing, manual tabbing, automated scans and color contrast evaluations.

 When a customer asks, ‘Is my site accessible?’, we want to be able to say yes with confidence.
 That means having the tools, the trained people and the right processes in place.